Schlavioner/gamma_flow/README.md

 - MS Windows 11 Pro
 - macOS Catalina 10.15.7

-Windows user can try to follow the windows part of installation, if winget is available on their machine.
+Windows users can try to follow the windows part of installation if winget is available on their machine.
-As alternative, you can try to use the linux-subsystem of your Windows installation (https://learn.microsoft.com/de-de/windows/wsl/install).
+As alternative, you can try to use the linux subsystem of your Windows installation (https://learn.microsoft.com/de-de/windows/wsl/install).
 Then you can use the linux script.

 ### *WINDOWS*